Gaurav-Wankhede/AegisIDE/core/workflow/next.md

 description: Continuously execute tasks from scratchpad.json and kanban.json with real-time updates and parallel execution
 ---

-# /next - Continuous Autonomous Task Execution
+# /next - Continuous Task Execution

+_This workflow is defined canonically under `core/workflow/next.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/next.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Read scratchpad.json and kanban.json in parallel, execute implementation tasks, and update status in real-time while maintaining constitutional compliance.